jorisrietveld/NHLStenden_Project_PortfolioCMS/documentation/InstallingTheCMS.md

 </VirtualHost>
 ```

-## Setting up the database
+## Setting up the database <a name="database"></a>
-The directory Install contains an SQL script that you should import into your database.
+The directory Install contains an SQL script `CreateDatabase.sql` that you can import into your database with the MySQL workbench, PHPMyAdmin or some
+other database client
 Also you should edit the database connection configuration in config/config.xml